thecapacity/a130/pages/policy.md

 **2) Business Continuity Planning**

-Agencies shall develop a Business Continuity Plan.<sup id="fnr4"><a href="#fn4">4</a></sup> A Business Continuity plan to continue agency operations during times of services disruption is essential.
-Therefore, recovery strategies should be developed so services and/or access can be restored in time to meet the mission needs.
+Agencies shall develop a Business Continuity Plan.<sup id="fnr4"><a href="#fn4">4</a></sup> A Business Continuity plan to continue agency operations during times of disruption is essential.
+Therefore, continuity strategies should be developed so services and/or access can be restored in time to meet the mission needs.
 Manual workarounds should be part of the plan so business can continue while information systems are being restored.
-For additional information on business continuity planning, refer to [Ready.gov](http://www.ready.gov).
+For additional information refer to [Ready.gov](http://www.ready.gov).

 **3) Planning, Programming, and Budgeting**